factioninc/defydatagravity.com/README.md

 ## What is this?

-This is a easy way to use a memorable phrase landing page that embeds a tweet or post worth pondering.
+This is an easy way to use a memorable phrase landing page that embeds a tweet or post worth pondering.

 By using a simple [pull request](https://github.com/JayCuthrell/defydatagravity.com/pulls), anyone at [@factioninc](https://github.com/factioninc) can quickly embed a social media blurb at https://defydatagravity.com